studheart/seogeo1/src/data/blog/linkedin-ai-citation-engine.md

 So it's not about going viral.
 It's about being clear, useful, and consistent.

-## The hidden problem

-There's also a risk most people don't see.

-AI can use your content without crediting you.

-When brand context is missing, attribution drops from about 53 percent to 10.6 percent ([Seer Interactive](https://www.seerinteractive.com/insights/llm-ghost-citations-why-your-content-is-working-and-your-brand-isnt)).
-That means your ideas can shape answers while your brand stays invisible.

-## This is where SEO starts to change

-Traditional SEO is about ranking pages and getting clicks.

-This is different.

-Now it's about influencing the answer itself.
-Before someone visits your website, they already have a perspective.
-And that perspective is shaped by what AI tells them.

-## What this means in practice

-If your team isn't creating content on LinkedIn, you're not just missing reach.
+If your team isn’t active on LinkedIn, you’re not just missing visibility.

-You're missing representation.
+You’re missing presence inside the answer itself.

 Because someone else is already explaining your category.
+Their posts, their breakdowns, their opinions.

-And AI is learning from them.
+And that’s what AI is picking up and repeating.

 ---